-Allan J. Ruter,President, a Glenview resident since 1978, grew up in rural Iowa, where his earliest library memory is checking out as many Hardy Boys mysteries as the local librarian would allow.
+Allan J. Ruter,Vice President, a Glenview resident since 1978, grew up in rural Iowa, where his earliest library memory is checking out as many Hardy Boys mysteries as the local librarian would allow.
 With a bachelor’s degree from Cornell College and two master’s degrees from Northwestern University, Allan is now a consulting educator, writer, and editor after spending 33 years at the Glenbrook High Schools as teacher of English and history, Chair of the School Improvement Team, and Director of the Academy of International Studies.
 He and his wife, Jill, have two grown sons.
-Allan currently serves on the Board of Directors for The Night Ministry, a Chicago-based social service non-profit, and previously served as both Appearance and Plan Commissioner for the Village of Glenview, Trustee of the Glenbrook High School Foundation, and President of the Cornell College Alumni Association.Allan Ruter serves on the Building & Grounds and Strategic Planning Committees.
+Allan currently serves on the Board of Directors for The Night Ministry, a Chicago-based social service non-profit, and previously served as both Appearance and Plan Commissioner for the Village of Glenview, Trustee of the Glenbrook High School Foundation, and President of the Cornell College Alumni Association.Allan Ruter serves on the Public Relations & Marketing and Strategic Planning Committees.
 He chairs the Budget & Finance Committee.

 Wendy Goldstein received a Bachelor Degree in Education from Northeastern Illinois University and a Masters Degree in Library Science from Rosary College (now Dominican University).
 She began her library career at Northeastern Illinois University and was the librarian for the Lake County Regional Office of Education until she retired in 2007.
 Wendy and her husband Jerry have lived in Glenview since 2000, and have two grown children.
 Wendy’s educational background and library experience provide her with a solid foundation to contribute ideas relating to Library issues, resources, programs, and making sure that the needs of the Glenview community are being met by the library.
 Wendy Goldstein serves on the Budget & Finance and Technology Committees.
 She chairs the Bylaws & Policies Committee.